conekta/ct-woocommerce-plugin/readme.txt

 4. You will need to configure SSL since the user will be entering their credit card information directly in the checkout.
 They will not be redirected to another page.

 == Changelog ==
+= 3.7.6 =
+* supports events listening (order.expired and order.cancelled) for OXXO and SPEI
+*  update order status (cancelled and expired)

 = 3.7.5 =
 * Fix error when create charge in php 7.4